A Minute With: Met Opera chief Peter Gelb on live opera broadcasts

 When the Metropolitan Opera began its live-to-cinema opera transmissions on December 30, 2006, its then-new general manager Peter Gelb says many people predicted the expensive experiment would fail.

-"I think there were a lot of people who expected us to fall on our face with this programme," Gelb told Reuters.
+"I think there were a lot of people who expected us to fall on our face with this program," Gelb told Reuters.

 Seven years later, and with an anticipated 3 million viewers seeing about a dozen Met opera broadcasts this year in cinemas in 64 countries, Gelb says he has proved the doubters wrong.